pyscript/docs/docs/user-guide/index.md

   and these can also be installed with `micropip`.
 There are plans afoot to make WASM a target in PyPI so packages with C extenions can be automatically compiled to WASM.
-* An active team of volunteer contributors (some of whom have been supported by the PyScript project).
+* An active, friendly and technically outstanding team of volunteer contributors (some of whom have been supported by the PyScript project).
 * Extensive official
   [documentation](https://micropip.pyodide.org/en/stable/index.html), and many
   tutorials found online.